elomasney/Spill-the-Beau-Tea/README.md

 ### **_Surface Plane_**
 #### **_Colours_**
 - The colour palette chosen for this project is bright, fun and vibrant colours.
-After doing some research into similar sites I found that many makeup product sites are very similar in design using white background and black text, however I wanted my website to stand out amongst the crowd and decided to use pink, blue and yellow as the theme.
-Makeup is about expressing yourself and allows people to be creative and fun when using products and bright bold colours are extremely popular in makeup products at the moment.
+After doing some research into similar sites I found that many makeup product sites are very similar in design using white background and black text, however I wanted my website to stand out amongst the crowd and decided to use pink, turquoise and yellow as the theme.
+Makeup is about expressing yourself and allows people to be creative and fun when using products and bright, fun colours are extremely popular in makeup products at the moment.
 - I wanted people to be visually attracted to the website and wanted to pique the interest of the user so they would be encouraged to join and create content.
 Today, people have to visit a variety of instagram accounts to get access to product reviews, with each influencer promoting a different product, but sometimes it can be hard to trust those reviews as many influencers get paid to review makeup products.
 I wanted to create a space for the everyday makeup lover, a place they could go to express their real honest views on makeup products and allow them to keep a record of these items all in one space.
 - The main background I have kept white for the purpose of not overshadowing the images.
 The card layout and accordions are a variety of blue with pink text or pink with blue text.
 Yellow is used for the ratings, call to action buttons/or button text.
 I have keep the body of content such as review content and product descriptions black purely to make the content readable and clear for the user.